A testicle lump, or testicular lump, is an abnormal mass that can form in the testicles.

-A testicular lump is an abnormal mass in the testicles.
-The testicles are—the egg-shaped male reproductive glands.
-They hang below the penis in a sac called the scrotum.
-Their primary function is to produce sperm and testosterone.
+The testicles, or testes, are egg-shaped male reproductive organs that hang below the penis in a sac called the scrotum.
+Their primary function is to produce sperm and a hormone called testosterone.

 - abdominal pain

-- swelling of the scrotum
+- swelling of your scrotum

 A lump caused by testicular cancer can produce the following symptoms: